chipsalliance/firrtl-spec/spec.md

 ```

 When both reset and enable are present, reset shall be listed first, separated
-by a comman from enable.
+by a comma from enable.
 Reset of the register is unaffected by the enable
 signal, depending only on reset signal.
 ```
 reg myreg: SInt, myclock with: (reset => (myreset, myinit), enable => myen)